 U.S. chemical companies: dynamic and competitiveChemical companies from the United States are among the industry’s leading global players.
-With a revenue of 48.2 billion U.S. dollars in 2016, Dow Chemical is the largest U.S. chemical company, and the world’s third largest behind German chemical companies BASF and Bayer.
-Other U.S. top companies are LyondellBasell, and DuPont.
+With a revenue of almost 55 billion U.S. dollars in 2021, Dow is the largest U.S. chemical company, and the world’s second largest behind German chemical company BASF.
+Other leading U.S. chemical companies are LyondellBasell, and DuPont.

-With the exception of Germany, the U.S. is the world’s largest exporter of chemical goods.
-In 2016, chemical exports were worth some 185 billion U.S. dollars.
-Most of it was generated through exports to the Asia-Pacific region.
-The leading countries of destination for chemical exports from the U.S. were Canada, Mexico, and China.
-However, the U.S. also has a large demand for chemical imports.
-In 2016, these imports were worth around 206 billion U.S. dollars.
+The U.S. chemical industry's economic contributionsWith the exception of Germany, the U.S. is the world’s largest exporter of chemical goods.
+In 2021, U.S. chemical exports were worth some 233 billion U.S. dollars.
+The leading countries of destination for U.S. chemical exports were Mexico, Canada, and China.
+However, U.S. demand for chemical imports is also large.
+In 2021, these imports were worth around 305 billion U.S. dollars.